 Waitakere Ranges Walks

 Crisp and clean, even the air smells tranquil as you enter the subtropical rainforest of the Waitakere Ranges.
 We started our day at the Arataki Visitors Centre where Park Rangers offer suggestions based on our goals, ability, and the current conditions.
+(Arataki is often referred to as the Waitakere Ranges Visitor Centre).
 With 250 kilometres of trails over 17,000 hectares, there are plenty of Waitakere Ranges walks to choose from ranging in length from a few minutes to the challenging 70km, four-day Hillary Trail.

 The Waitakeres are home to several of the stunning waterfalls in Auckland.